Overview

 |---|---|---|---|

-Each subagent only has access to the tools listed above.
-This follows the principle of least privilege — the gmail-reader cannot access session history, and the history-reviewer cannot read email.
+Each subagent is restricted to only the tools it needs — the ollim-bot-guide and gmail-reader cannot access session history, the history-reviewer cannot read email, and the user-proxy has read-only access.

 - Security alerts (password changes, login attempts, account changes)